 The Medium Term Strategic Framework (MTSF) seeks to identify the major strategic choices that need to be made in order to put the country on a higher trajectory in dealing with poverty and underdevelopment.
 It is also meant to serve as a backdrop to guide planning and budgeting across the three spheres of government.
-The document seeks to identify the few
+The document seeks to identify the few critical things that need to be done to define a new course for the country's development.
+Among these are the key objectives which include:

-- Reducing poverty and unemployment by half; - Providing the skills required by the economy; - Ensuring that all South Africans are able to fully exercise their constitutional rights and enjoy the full dignity of freedom; - Compassionate government services to the people; - Achieving a better national health profile and massively reduce preventable causes of death, including violent crime and road accidents; - Significantly reducing the number of serious and priority crimes and cases awaiting trial; - Positioning South Africa strategically as an effective force in global relations.
+- Reducing poverty and unemployment by half; - Providing the skills required by the economy; - Ensuring that all South Africans are able to fully exercise their constitutional rights and enjoy the full dignity of freedom; - Compassionate government services to the people; - Achieving a better national health profile and massively reduce preventable causes of death, including violent crime and road accidents; - Significantly reducing the number of serious and priority crimes and cases awaiting trial: - Positioning South Africa strategically as an effective force in global relations.